gramjos/GetGitHubRepoNames/README.md

 	$0 ~ /itemprop=\"name codeRepository\"/
 ```

-	Anytime the entire line ($0) matches the pattern print certain parts
+<p>Anytime the entire line ($0) matches the pattern print certain parts</p>

 	$0 ~ /pattern/ {print ...}

-	In this case the pattern is itemprop="name codeRepository"
+<p>In this case the pattern is itemprop="name codeRepository"
-	When this pattern is implemented the double will be escaped.
+	When this pattern is implemented the double will be escaped.</p>

-	By default awk will separate each line into various field demarcated
+<p>By default awk will separate each line into various field demarcated
 		by spaces.
 Will override this default behavior by specifying the
-		field separator flag -F. The argument to this a regular expression.
+		field separator flag -F. The argument to this a regular expression.</p>

 ```shell